jaikhanna/FasType/README.md

 4. At this point, you might want to change the <b>Bundle Identifier</b> to a unique text to be able to run the app from your Mac.
 We suggest you change it to <b>com.XXXX.FasType</b> where <b>XXXX</b> comes from your email address - XXXX@someDomain.com.
 5. You might also want to click on the <b>Team</b> dropdown and then <b>Add an Account...</b>.
 This will require you to enter your Apple Id and password (The app does <b>not</b> store your credentials at any point).
 6. Open Terminal and cd into the downloaded project folder.
-7. Type gem which cocoapods - This should tell you if you have cocoapods installed or not.
+7. Type <b>gem which cocoapods</b> - This should tell you if you have cocoapods installed or not.
 If not then run <b>sudo gem install cocoapods</b>.
-8. Run pod install and wait till the command finishes running.
+8. Run <b>pod install</b> and wait till the command finishes running.
 9. Now, you can connect your device and run the app by clicking on the play/build & run button in Xcode.
 10. This might give you an error saying that the developer profile is not trusted.
 To fix this, go to your device Settings->General->Device Management->Your Apple ID->Trust "Your Apple ID"->Trust.
 11. You can now go back to Xcode and run the app again.